 Perhaps the most important aspect of the infrastructure proposal to federally-leased property owners is the development of a “Federal Capital Financing Fund.”
 An earmark of $10 billion would create a revolving fund to finance large-dollar real property purchases.
 Purchasing agencies would then be required to repay the fund in 15 equal annual amounts using discretionary appropriations.

 The intriguing part about this fund is that it isn’t designed to be used for new construction or major alterations of federal properties, only for purchases of leased buildings.
-This is probably in reaction to a GAO report published in 2016, which observed that “of the approximately 18,600 leases GSA entered into from 1992 to 2014, GAO identified 17 that included a purchase option… GSA has exercised purchase options on 3 of these leases [at the time the report was published].”
+This is probably in reaction to a GAO report published in 2016, which observed that “of the approximately 18,600 leases GSA entered into from 1992 to 2014, GAO identified 17 that included a purchase option… GSA has exercised purchase options on three of these leases [at the time the report was published].”
 The reason GSA doesn’t purchase properties more often is that the entirety of the outlay must be recorded in that budget year.
-So, while leases may be more expensive in the long run, year to year, they are far cheaper than the cost of buying property.
+So, while leases may be more expensive in the long run, year to year they are far cheaper than the cost of buying property.
 The Trump plan could alter this dynamic and we may begin to see agencies start buying assets.
-By our rough estimates, $10 billion—if applied solely against GSA-leased buildings—could purchase about 1/5 of all leased properties!
+By our rough estimates, $10 billion—if applied solely against GSA-leased buildings—could purchase about one-fifth of all leased properties!
 This may come as good news for lessors seeking to divest themselves of property holdings, but it will also disrupt the leasing market.

-The infrastructure plan offers new opportunities to buy properties from–and sell properties to–the federal government.
+The infrastructure plan offers new opportunities to buy properties from, and sell properties to, the federal government.
 That is going to excite some investors, but the typical federal property investor has reason to be concerned.
 The infrastructure plan is designed to remove some of the budgetary barriers that have limited investment in the federally owned property inventory, buttressing demand for leased space.
 If this new plan is successful in raising funds through dispositions, it will allow GSA to modernize its existing inventory, improving the workplace environment and space utilization, and ultimately siphoning demand from the leased inventory.
-The Federal Capital Financing Fund could further grow the federally owned property inventory through acquisitions, and we would expect GSA more often to demand purchase rights in its leases for properties where long-term occupancy is likely.
+The Federal Capital Financing Fund could further grow the federally owned property inventory through acquisitions, and we would expect GSA to more often demand purchase rights in its leases for properties where long-term occupancy is likely.